Children's Occupational Therapy (NHS)

 - When is it on

 - Referral required

 Professionals working with families in Wandsworth can make a referral using the form under the downloads section.

-We ask that schools refer to our service providing evidence that a selection of advice activities have been implemented from the Ordinarily Available provision document that was published by Wandsworth Council.
+We ask that schools and nurseries refer to our service providing evidence that a selection of advice and activities have been implemented from the Ordinarily Available provision document that was published by Wandsworth Council.
 We have developed a OT Activity Pack for schools that will help them implement advice and recommendations on a universal level.
 Children should only be referred to Occupational Therapy should they require specialist input.